-"After that, I really went into my studying.
-I really wanted to learn."
+"After that, I really went into my studying, I really wanted to learn."
 Fate and a brother had other plans.
 The brother lived in Old Hamilton and was raising a family of his own.
 His wife was sick.
 He needed someone to care for his children.
 He sent a letter to St. Mary's, asking for Martina's return.

 "I begged the Mother Superior, I didn't want to go; I wanted to finish school."
-Demvan was 14 or 15 years old at the time, and to have staved against her brother's wishes. she would have had to have been at least 18.
+Demyan was 14 or 15 years old at the time, and to have stayed against her brother's wishes. she would have had to have been at least 18.

-She returned and began caring for his four children. the summer, they moved to Emmonak, "I tried so hard to kids," she recalls, "but father of them was starting to drink.
-I was not raised up in drinking.
+She returned and began caring for his four children.
+In the summer, they moved Emmonak, "I tried so hard to kids," she recalls, "but the father of them was starting to drinking.
 So I was not happy."

 There was little money for anything; Demyan found herself without the clothes she wanted and needed.
-One day, she ran off and stayed with a girl friend and her husband, She soon felt a need to support herself and found a job as a fulltime babysitter in Bethel.
+One day, she ran off and stayed with a girl friend and her husband She soon felt a need to support fulltime babysitter in Bethel.

 Later, a doctor encouraged her to come to work at the hospital, assuring her the nurses would teach her all she needed to know.
 Demyan did.
-When Demvan was still in her early 20's, she found her way into Anchorage, where some friends took her into a bar "I didn't even know what a bar looked like," she remembers "There was lots of people the bar.
+When Demyan was still in her early 20's, she found her way into Anchorage, where some "I didn't even know what a bar looked like," she remembers.
+"There was lots of people the bar.
 There was music.
-I didn't know they were drinking liquor.
+I didn't know they were drink-